fastrgv/AdaGate/README.md

 [You might need to disconnect unused gamecontrollers to prevent spinning!]

 Look direction is controlled by touch pad or mouse;
 The mouse wheel controls camera zoom.
 (On a MacBook, a 2-finger swipe simulates the mouse wheel.)
+Zoom can also be controlled with keys n, f, z [Nearer,Further,default];

 Movement is controlled by the WASD keys or the arrow keys: